Coaching for Early Stage Founders

 What do you teach?

-First, many of the concepts I teach are captured in the Mochary Method Curriculum.
+Many of the concepts I teach are captured in the Mochary Method Curriculum.
 Please feel free to use it with your team.
 It is open-sourced.

 Finally, I’m always discovering new write-ups to create through my time working with ambitious founders.
 My tactical advice page is ever-evolving with write-ups, posts, and templates you can use with your team.
 All of it is open-sourced.